About Carmine Jewel

 About Cherry, Bush

-Tart cherries are good fresh or make sensational jams or pie.
-Cherries get sweeter as they ripen.
-Easy to net for foiling marauding birds.
+Tart cherries are good fresh or make sensational jams and pie.
+Cherries get sweeter as they ripen, turning a deep red.
+Small trees are easy to net for foiling marauding birds.
+White flowers in spring.
 Self-fruitful.

 Pot Size & Price